mhansen/graphviz-docs/content/en/docs/attrs/lwidth.md

 types:
 - double
 used_by: GC
+description: Width of graph or cluster label, in inches
 ---
-Width of graph or cluster label, in inches.